The must-see places to visit in the U.S. during your lifetime.

 INSIDER TIPTry a classic New England lobster roll from Bite Into Maine, the quaint food truck that parks here.

 Grand Teton National Park

 The rugged, snowcapped peaks of the Grand Tetons jut up daringly from the green fields below, with no foothills to soften the ascent.
 At the highest peak, this mountain range reaches 13,775 feet in elevation, with eight peaks also rising above 12,000 feet.
 Your best bet for spotting iconic American West creatures at this bucket list location is along the Willow Flats, where you’ll likely see elk, beavers, and bald eagles.
 This all-American range makes for an unforgettable and awe-inspiring landscape you don’t want to miss.

 INSIDER TIPLearn the history of homesteading by visiting the 1890s barns and ranch buildings of Mormon Row or Menor’s Ferry.

 WHERE: Philadelphia, Pennsylvania

-A 37-foot-tall bronze statue of William Penn gazes at the patriotic streets of Philadelphia from the top of this stately, imposing building—which was Philly’s tallest until 1987.
-City Hall stands at the geographic center of what is perhaps the city most steeped in American history, a monolith of democracy and locus of municipal and state government.
-The largest city hall in the country and tallest masonry-bearing building in the world, this is an icon of American fortitude you can’t miss.
+It took nearly 30 years to construct this architecturally stunning municipal building.
+When Philadelphia City Hall opened in 1901, the 37-foot-tall bronze statue of William Penn on top made it the tallest building in America.
+Other buildings have since risen higher, but the city hall remains the largest municipal building in the nation, with more than 14.5 acres.
+City Hall stands at the geographic center of what is perhaps the city most steeped in American history, a monolith of democracy and locus of municipal and state government, and is an icon of American fortitude you can’t miss.